phoenix-scitent/gi-iframe/README.md

 Set this up locally to test the `governance-staging` (or what-have-you) locally.

 Install this alongside a directory called `governance-content` (ideally, the repo of that name).

+Then create a `private.js` file that is similar to `private-example.js` at the same dir level.

 Then run:
 ```
 node index.js
 ```